-2. Download and install the Cortana App, by tapping the Download link (the little cloud with the downward pointing arrow poking out from its bottom).
+Download the Cortana app by tapping the Download link (the little cloud with the downward pointing arrow poking out from its bottom).
 The download then takes roughly ten to twenty seconds.
 Then, the down-cloud turns into an Open button, as shown next.

-3. Run the Cortana app by pressing the blue Open button on the Cortana App page, as shown above.
+To run the Cortana app, press the blue Open button on the Cortana App page, as shown above.
 You should then see the Cortana introductory screen, as shown next.

 Again, if you’ve not yet created a Microsoft account yet, go ahead and do so at this time by pressing the No Account?
 Create One! button, as shown in the previous picture, and answer the on-screen questions and prompts until the account has been successfully created.
 Return to this step to continue on with Cortana setup, once you have a Microsoft account, and enter the account email at the prompt above.